religious-ecologies/Mare-module/README.md

 Mapping instructions for batch importing from prepared CSV files to Omeka S, using the CSVImport module.

-The FileSideload module must be installed and configured, the MARE vocabulary must be imported, and the MARE item sets and resource templates must be created.
+The FileSideload module must be installed and configured, and the MARE module must be installed (the module creates the MARE vocabulary, item sets, and resource templates).
 Use the `prefix:local_name` format as CSV column headers to enable CSVImport auto-mapping.

 #### Schedules
+- Basic import settings:
   - Import type: Item
   - Resource template: Schedule
   - Class: mare:Schedule
   - Item set: Schedules
-- Mapping:
+  - Owner: Lincoln M.
+- Map to Omeka S data:
   - relative_path_to_image [Media import: Sideload]
   - dcterms:title
   - mare:scheduleId